Spring Valley Park

 Historic Origins

-Spring Valley Park is a historic and scenic 33-acre park located in Kansas City, Missouri.
-The park is situated between 27th Street on the north, Garfield and Brooklyn Avenues on the east, 29th Street on the south, and Woodland Avenue and Vine Street on the west.
+Tucked between the streets of Kansas City, Missouri lies Spring Valley Park, a 33-acre green oasis with a story to tell.
+This peaceful escape sits nestled in a natural canyon between 27th Street on the north, Garfield and Brooklyn Avenues on the east, 29th Street on the south, and Woodland Avenue and Vine Street on the west.

 Development and Transformation

-Renowned landscape architect George Kessler and the Kansas City Park Board oversaw its transformation.
-Early features of the park included spring-fed water sources, glens, knolls, and a rock quarry.
+The renowned landscape architect George Kessler worked with the Kansas City Park Board to transform the area.
+In its early days, the park showcased its natural features - spring-fed water, secluded glens, rolling knolls, and even an old rock quarry.

 Notable Landmarks

-Additionally, an area within the park called Nelson C. Crews Square, created in 1941, honors an influential African-American publisher and community advocate.
+Another significant area within the park is Nelson C. Crews Square, established in 1941 to honor an influential African-American publisher and community advocate who made lasting impacts on Kansas City.

 Modern Appeal